cnopt/vehicle-simulator/README.md

 ## Schema

-The virtual vehicle is implemented in the form of a schema that I designed and developed.
-It is based on research from primary data sources such as manufacturer specifications, commercial automotive software, online vehicle databases, and the opinions/approaches of industry professionals.
+The virtual vehicle is implemented in the form of a schema that I designed and developed based on research from primary data sources, such as manufacturer specifications, commercial automotive software, online vehicle databases, and the opinions/approaches of industry professionals.

 Specifically, its approach is in the form of a branch/node structure, where a vehicle is represented by sets of these structures.
 Each vehicle subsystem, such as its `Drivetrain`, includes branches, which in turn include nodes.
-Both the branches and nodes are accessible, allowing for retrieval of large data sets, or specific data points.
+Both the branches and nodes are accessible, allowing for retrieval of both large data sets, and specific data points.

 The schema is implemented in both JSON and YAML formats, written and formatted based on OpenAPI specifications and guidelines.